Parking Tips To Live By

 8. Explore downtown by foot

 Contrary to popular belief, Downtown Houston is walkable!
 Most of downtown’s most popular destinations are never more than a 5-10 minute walk from each other.
-For example, you can easily park in the Historic District, grab a drink at one of the neighborhood bars then walk to Sundance Cinemas at Bayou place to see the latest indie flick.
+For example, you can easily park in the Historic District, grab a drink at one of the neighborhood bars then walk to AMC Dine-In Houston 8 at Bayou Place to see the latest indie flick.
 Walking is more fun, adventurous, and not to mention, lighter on your pocketbook!